CBT for Panic Disorder in London

 If you have a panic disorder it means that you are facing sudden fear that triggers a physical reaction to a situation that is not dangerous.
 These panic attacks can be frightening.
 When these attacks occur, it feels like you are losing control and having a heart attack or something of that sort.

-Panic disorder is characterized by a reoccurrence of unexpected panic attacks, including persistent worrying that panic attacks will occur and the initiation of unhelpful behaviours as a result (e.g. avoidance of activities, certain places, or use of substances as a coping strategy).
+Panic disorder is characterised by a reoccurrence of unexpected panic attacks, including persistent worrying that panic attacks will occur and the initiation of unhelpful behaviours as a result (e.g. avoidance of activities, certain places, or use of substances as a coping strategy).
 A panic attack is defined as the experience of intense fear with physical sensations such as hyperventilation, tingling and numbness, sweating, nausea, fainting, palpitations, shaking and the overwhelming thought that one will die.
 In order to meet formal diagnostic criteria for a panic disorder diagnosis the individual must have experienced a minimum of 1 month of persistent worry as a result of panic attacks.